Yepkit/ykamelean24-firmware/README.md

 To load the firmware through USB we provide a PC software application available for download at the [product pag](https://www.yepkit.com/product/300105/YKAMELEAN24).

-While having a way to quickly implement ``something'' is useful we also wanted to do it with a production level orientation where code efficiency, minimize rework, ability to use all of the MCU features, to incorporate native Manufacturer libraries and tools is important.
+While having a way to quickly implement "something" is useful we also wanted to do it with a production level orientation where code efficiency, minimize rework, ability to use all of the MCU features, to incorporate native Manufacturer libraries and tools is important.
 By using the native C programming language, libraries and compilers we ensure uncompromising development from inception to production.